 Incfile is authorized to conduct business in Indiana and can legally act as your Registered Agent.
-Here’s what the Infile Indiana Registered Agent service provides for your
+Here’s what the Incfile Indiana Registered Agent service provides for your IN LLC:

 - An always-available Indiana Registered Agent who can receive correspondence, documents and legal proceedings on your LLC’s behalf

 - A digital dashboard where you can access, store and retrieve any information we’ve received for your Indiana business

 - Email notification whenever we receive documents for your Indiana business

 - Automatic forwarding of all legal correspondence, documentation and information directly to you